plusserver/docs/content/en/container/private-registry/introduction/quickstart.md

 The persistent disk size determines the capacity for storing your data.
 Every *Private Registry - Harbor* instance requires a minimum disk size of 50GB.
 You can increase the disk size in increments of 50GB, up to a maximum of 200GB.
 Increasing the storage size doesn't cause an interruption of the *Private Registry - Harbor*.

 >The data disk size can only be increased.
-To reduce the disk size, you must create a new DBaaS instance and transfer the data manually.
+To reduce the disk size, you must create a new instance and transfer the data manually.

 ## General Information